In some respects this doesn’t help us much. There are no inner crater details in the Apollo image to look at, but bear with me, I have my reasons.

 A closer view of this particular trail is shown below, together with the LRO view of the same feature.
 It should be self-

-Next to National Geographic’s page is roughly the same area imaged by Kaguya, in which you can also make out the same rocks and trails
+Next to National Geographic’s page is roughly the same area imaged by Kaguya (top right and Chandrayaan (bottom left), and Chang’e-

-The more you look at the north massif slope, the more of these trails you can see, and the images shown below compare some more of them.
+The more you look at the north massif slope, the more of these trails you can see, and the images shown below compare them with the LRO.

 The middle one presented above is interesting, as it is the famous ‘Split rock’ at Station 6.
 Here’s another LRO view showing it in more detail.
 I’ve added the same coloured arrows to help identify things.
 The split rock is in the bottom right, and careful examination of the photograph reveals there are two shadows off it.
 The ‘Dark Boulder’ is the one identified in the National Geographic photograph.